Alf Shelton: 1889 onwards

 Alf Shelton appeared in both of Notts County' two FA Cup Finals and won six England caps, and in 1892 was offered the opportunity to captain the newly formed Liverpool club.
 Despite what constituted a most generous offer at the time (£250) per annum he was not tempted to leave the Magpies.
-He played for Notts County from 1888–1896 and then moved to League Division 2 club, Loughborough.
+He played for Notts County from 1888 to 1896 and then moved to League Division 2 club, Loughborough.
 He only stayed with Loughborough for the one season, 1896–1897.
 He signed for Ilkeston Town in July 1897.
 Ilkeston Town competed in the Midland League and the FA Cup.
 One of their two best cup runs was in 1897-1898 when they reached the 5th Qualifying Round.
 It is not known whether Shelton played in that Cup run but he was on their books as a player.

 End of career

 Ilkeston Town folded in 1900 and it is assumed that is when Shelton retired as a player.
 In the same year he returned to Notts County as a Director on the Club' Board.
 He was on the County Board until 1910.
 He died in tragic circumstances on 24 July 1923.
 It is not recorded whether he worked at the Royal Ordnance Factory, but he was on site and was killed when a crane collapsed onto him.
 In one source the factory is described as a Cammell Laird factory.
 The factory was opened by H. M. Government in 1916 as a Royal Ordnance Factory to manufacture shells for the Western Front.
 Cammell Laird built the factory and managed it on behalf of HM Government.
 In the year Shelton met his fatal accident the site had been bought outright by Cammell Laird and the site was used to make railway goods wagons.